Abhishekmishra-17/eb3_Mind-Benders_Queue-using-Linked-List/README.md

 <h5> About the Lab (Objective) : </h5>

-The main objective of this data structure lab is to implement the Queue using Linked-List .
-In this lab students are able to understand the concepts Queue and also understand the practical implementation of Queue using Linked-List.
+The objective of this lab is to teach students various data structures and to explain them algorithms for performing various operations on these data structures.
+This lab complements the data structures course.
+Students will gain practical knowledge by writing and executing algorithm by using various data structures such as arrays, linked lists, stacks, queues, trees, graphs, hash tables and search trees.

 <h5> About the Experiment : </h5>
 The experiment "Implementation of Queue using Linked-List", is the implementation of basic principle of Queue, which is FIFO ( First In First Out).